wejs/docs/docs/features/admin-interface.md

 # Administrative interface

-> We.js have an administration interface which allow manage your project features.
+Administration interface to manage your project features and data

-> Path in your we.js project: `/admin`.
+Path in your we.js project: `/admin`.

 ### Users